jsjohnst/hook.io/README.md

 ## what is a listener?
 the listener is the the event that gets triggered causing your web hook to executed

+# what is a hook.io "protocol"?

+a hook.io "protocol" is just like a regular protocol except you can create arbitrary protocols for doing anything.

+for instance if you wanted to integrate with Flickr, you would create the Flick.js protocol. now every single api method for Flickr can be called from a hook definition or an action definition.

+creating a hook.io protocol is easy. just drop a CommonJS module into your /hookio/protocols/ directory and you have access to it. you can also add an exports.start function which hookIO will call when your protocol is first loaded.